Exelixis, Inc. (EXEL) Presents at BMO Capital Markets Prescription for Success Healthcare Broker Conference Call - (Transcript)

 Michael Morrissey

 Yes.
 It's a little bit of a challenge to project that.
 We certainly have modeled out the different arms based upon the enrollment size and powering and those kinds of things.
-If you look at some of the more recent data that's done in a relatively IO-naive population.
-So the question is, how does chemo do in that space as well?
+If you look at some of the more recent data, that's done in a relatively IO-naive population.
+So, the question is, how does chemo do in that space as well?

-So -- but if you look at some of the recent data, docetaxel gives about a 8, 9-month overall survival benefit depending upon the trial and depending upon the size of the trial and when it was done.
-So we think it's a good -- it's the appropriate comparison and one that we certainly are excited to be able to test against relative to CONTACT-01.
+So -- but if you look at some of the recent data, docetaxel gives about 8, 9-month overall survival benefit depending upon the trial and depending upon the size of the trial and when it was done.
+So, we think it's a good -- it's the appropriate comparison and one that we certainly are excited to be able to test against relative to CONTACT-01.

 George Farmer

 Okay.
 Good.
 All right.
 Let's move on.
 9ER trial, positive study.
 I guess, obviously, we can't say too much about the specifics, but can you talk about what we should be looking for?
 Is there a specific hurdle?
-So -- I mean, I think everyone's gut reaction is going to be look at the KEYNOTE trial with pembro/axitinib, what do you think we should be looking for when the results absolutely matter?
+So -- I mean, I think everyone's gut reaction is going to be looking at the KEYNOTE trial with pembro/axitinib, what do you think we should be looking for when the results absolutely matter [ph]?

 Michael Morrissey

 Well, I think we've already given a kind of a sneak preview of the key data in terms of the hazard ratios for PFS and OS, right?
 PFS being 0.51, OS being 0.6, both highly significant.
 The PFS HR is notable, right?
-It's probably the lowest that's been seen to date relative to all the various IO frontline trials.
-And it's notable in the context of what we saw with METEOR and CABOSUN, which is kind of in the same ballpark.
+It's probably the lowest that's been seen to date relative to all the various IO frontline trials, and it's notable in the context of what we saw with METEOR and CABOSUN, which is kind of in the same ballpark.
 So look, cabo has clearly significant activity in this indication, and we've seen that going back to literally 2015, going -- adding MET or MET inhibition with VEGF inhibition with AXL inhibition makes cabo a uniquely differentiated tyrosine kinase inhibitor.
 The combination of that with nivo has provided some pretty interesting data.
-You asked, what should we be looking for?
-What should we highlight?
-I think you got to look at the totality of all the data, all the subgroups, all the safety, all the tolerability, all the quality of life issues.
+You asked, what should we be looking for, what should we highlight?
+I think you’ve got to look at the totality of all the data, all the subgroups, all the safety, all the tolerability, all the quality of life issues.

 George Farmer